eth-pkg/eth-nodes/README.md

-Here is the updated version of your document with foldable client installation sections:

 # Ethereum Node Packaging

 This project aims to simplify the packaging of various Ethereum nodes for Debian-based systems, providing a streamlined approach to generate Debian packages for multiple Ethereum clients.
 It is actively under development, and you can check the [roadmap](/Roadmap.md) for upcoming features.